Premam: Marketing

 The first look of Premam was unveiled on 24 January 2015, which featured a simple title logo designed in the shape of a butterfly.
 In a unique promotional activity, the film does not have a trailer release instead, two video songs were released as a part of the film promotions.
-According to Gokul Nath, the head of social media marketing company DigiFaktory, for which Premam became their first venture, he stated that "From the very beginning, I and Alphonse [Puthren] had a need for an element of suspense.
+According to Gokul Nath, the head of social media marketing company DigiFaktory, for which Premam became their first venture, he stated that "From the very beginning, I and Alphonse [Alphonse] had a need for an element of suspense.
 The aim was to present the film as the story of a young lover-boy and nothing else.
 Alphonse had a clear vision about the film, he knew how he wanted the film to be projected, what about it would draw audiences to the theatre."
 However, a fan-edited trailer was released in November 2015.

 Re-release

 After completing over 250 days theatrical run in Chennai box office, LA Cinema Maris in Trichy and Ram Muthuram Cinemas in Tirunelveli re-released the film on 18 March 2016.
 It is the first Malayalam film to have a re-release in Tamil Nadu.
 The film was further re-released in Chennai by Jazz Cinemas along with Vinnaithaandi Varuvaayaa and Raja Rani, for the occasion of Valentine's Day weekend for 10–16 February 2017.
 It was re-released again in Kerala on the occasion of Nivin Pauly's birthday (11 October 2019).

+The film will be re-released once again on 13 February 2026, coinciding with Valentine's Day.